Approximately 784 students finished school with a degree in Physics from 27 degree programs available in California.

 Pomona College is among your top options if you want to study Physics.
 Graduates of the physics program make around $58,748 in the first five years of working and $91,778 after their first five years of working.
 Located in Claremont, California, delivers a safe and sound, suburban experience for college students.

 Mathematics is the most well-attended major at Pomona College.Around 86.1% of the educators at Pomona College are full-time and get normal office hours, so they should be more accessible to students.
-A virtual tour could be a good way to learn more about Pomona College.
+Go on a virtual tour to know more about Pomona.